Nitrous oxide

 Availability

-Nitrous oxide is available in nitrous oxide gas bulbs (8g) used for whipped cream dispensers and various cylinders and tanks, including those used for medical purposes.
+Nitrous oxide comes in 8g nitrous oxide gas bulbs, used for whipped cream dispensers, and various cylinders and tanks, including those used for medical purposes.
+However, as of 1 November 2024, these are no longer available to the general public in Western Australia and can only be accessed by:

 Method of use